 The London Office of Technology and Innovation (LOTI) has launched a report and interactive dashboard mapping the digital technologies, contracts and skills in the majority of the city’s boroughs.

-Named City Tools: London, it has been developed with consulting service Bloomberg Associations and is aimed at helping councils find new opportunities to collaborate and reshape the technology market.
+Named City Tools: London, it has been developed with consulting service Bloomberg Associates and is aimed at helping councils find new opportunities to collaborate and reshape the technology market.

 The dashboard includes a procurement analysis with details of frontline and corporate systems, manufacturers and unique suppliers.
 It has been designed to help users see which boroughs are using a particular system, all the systems in use by a specific borough and in which service areas, and to see opportunities for collaboration and shared procurement.